-Farhad Shir is a registered patent agent in the firm.
-Dr. Shir received a Bachelor of Science degree in Chemical Engineering from Shiraz University, Iran, in 1989 and a Ph.D. degree in Mechanical Engineering from The George Washington University, Washington DC, in 2004.
+Farhad Shir has been a registered patent agent in the firm since 2007.
+Mr. Shir received a Bachelor of Science degree in Chemical Engineering from Shiraz University, Iran, in 1989, a Ph.D. degree in Mechanical Engineering from The George Washington University, Washington DC, in 2004, and a Master of Science degree in Electrical Engineering from Virginia Polytechnic Institute and State University (Virginia Tech), Virginia, in 2012.

 During his doctoral research, Dr. Shir has worked with scholars at the National Institute of Standards and Technology (NIST) in the areas of magnetism, refrigeration, nanotechnology, and material science.
 He has published several technical papers in collaboration with scientists at NIST.

 Dr. Shir is registered to practice before the United States Patent and Trademark Office.
-He focuses his prosecution practice in the areas of electrical/mechanical, chemical, and materials science arts including, among others, semiconductor technology, micro machined devices, polymers and plastics, electronic chemicals, display technologies, electromagnetic devices, physical sciences, medical devices, optical systems and materials, wireless devices, software, data processing/business practice systems, and thermal-fluid devices.
+With his diverse background and expertise, he focuses his patent prosecution practice in the areas of electrical, mechanical, chemical, physics, and materials science arts including, among others, semiconductor technologies, micro machined devices, nanotechnology, cellular and digital communications, image displays, printers, data storage systems, polymers and plastics, electronic chemicals, display technologies, electromagnetic devices, physical sciences, medical devices, HVAC systems, optical systems and materials, wireless devices, data processing systems, thermal-fluid devices, automotive components and electronics, light emitting devices, business methods, and computer software and hardware.

 • F. Shir, "Is your invention novel?
 The issue of prior art," Book Chapter, in Intellectual Property in Academia: A Practical Guide for Scientists and Engineers, CRC Press, 2011.